secretgraph/secretgraph/README.md

 ## Permissions

 -   manage: can change and create clusters, full access like admin
--   create: can add and update contents
+-   create: can add contents
+-   delete: can delete contents or clusters and contents (depending on scope)
--   update: update contents
+-   update: update contents or clusters (depending on scope)
 -   push: create subcontents via push
 -   view: view contents and or clusters (depending on scope)